 Canadian criminal law is geared at punishing crimes – typically specific incidents of aberrant behaviour – after they happen.
 But when it comes to exotic animals, particularly those in trade and kept by private citizens, the suffering these animals experience is not limited to one or two isolated incidents of cruelty that could easily be prosecuted under existing law.
 Instead, the suffering endured by exotic animals tends to be institutionalized, cumulative and systemic.
 Criminal law is not really the way to modify practices that are widespread within an industry, including in the trade and keeping of wild animals as pets.
 The tragedy of the exotic animal industry is not that one particular animal might be abused by his or her “owner.”
 For many animals, the problem is the entire way of life that is imposed on them, from birth or capture until death.

 - The Code is punitive and not preventative.

 - The Code might theoretically address specific incidents of animal suffering but it does not regulate their daily lives or overall welfare

-- To be considered criminal, a specific incident or act must be done with intent, and some of the animal cruelty offences have an additional requirement that the act was done wilfully.
+- To be considered criminal, a specific incident or act must be done, generally, with wilful blindness.

 - Pain, suffering and/or injury must be found to be “unnecessary”.
-But because Canadian law assumes that animals are property that their human owners are entitled to use as they see fit, the end result of a prosecution may actually justify the infliction of pain, suffering and/or injury.
+But because Canadian law assumes that animals are property that their human owners are entitled to use as they see fit for economic reasons, the end result of a prosecution may actually justify the infliction of pain, suffering and/or injury.

 - Animal victims of violence cannot report crimes against them.
 For there to be a charge, somebody has to witness the crime, report it, and be willing to be a witness in any proceeding.
 The humane society, police or other authority has to have the training, time, will and resources to investigate, and has to be able to gather sufficient evidence to prove that a crime was committed.
 The Crown attorney has to be willing to prosecute.